Deploy an Example Stack ¶

 directory and run the command shown here.
 In this example, the release (deployment into Kubernetes by Helm) is calleddemo

-The product Docker images are automatically pulled if they have not previously been pulled from Docker Hub.
+The latest product Docker images are automatically downloaded if they have not previously been pulled from Docker Hub.

 Sample output: